usami-k/usami-k.github.io/index.md

 ## Mathematics

-* Infinite dimensional Lie algebras : [Kac-Moody Lie Algebras and Related Topics](http://bookstore.ams.org/conm-343/)
+* Algebra : [Kac-Moody Lie Algebras and Related Topics](http://bookstore.ams.org/conm-343/) - On an analog of the Onsager algebra of type D

 ## Music